EricMarcon/StylishArticle/style-guide/README.md

-# Style Guide for the Article Journal
+# Style Guide for Stylosh Article

 **TODO**: Place in this folder the style guide and other original resources useful for the template creation or template usage.